SudoSuBash/apt/doc/external-installation-planner-protocol.md

 accepted.

-An installation planner is not allowed to suggest the modification of package states (e.g. removing additional packages) even if it can't calculate a solution otherwise – the planner must error out in such a case.
-An exception is made for scenarios which contain packages which aren't completely installed (like half-installed or trigger-awaiting):
+An installation planner is not allowed to suggest the modification of package states (e.g. removing additional packages) even if it cannot calculate a solution otherwise – the planner must error out in such a case.
+An exception is made for scenarios which contain packages which are not completely installed (like half-installed or trigger-awaiting):
 Solvers are free to move these packages to a fully installed state (but are still forbidden to remove them).